FAQs | First-Year Composition Courses

 No, you cannot test out of ENG 101 and 102.
 However, partial credit can be earned by certain scores on Advanced Placement or International Baccalaureate tests.
 Please visit the Transfer Credit Guide to search credit by exam.

 Effective Summer 2021, no placement test scores are needed for enrollment into ENG 101.
-For students for whom English is not the native language, enroll in ENG 107 (or WAC 107) based on placement test scores.
+For students for whom English is not the native language, enroll in ENG 107.
 Other students may qualify for English 105; placement test requirements are listed below.

 No Exam Needed